withObsrvr/stellarbeat/README.md

 Make sure to build first.

-Start the backend API
+### Start the backend API

+Start REST API that exposes all data.
+Used by frontend.

+Source: apps/backend/core/infrastructure/http

 ```
 pnpm start:api
 ```

-Start the frontend server and serve the website
+### Start the frontend server and serve the website

+Host the web dashboard.

+source: apps/frontend

 ```
 pnpm start:frontend
 ```

-Run a stellar network scan (recommended: use dedicated worker or machine)
+### Run a stellar network scan (recommended: use dedicated worker or machine)

+Scans the a stellar network, detects nodes and validators, fetches geo data, performs network analysis,...

+Source: apps/backend/network-scan

 ```
-pnpm start:scan-network
+pnpm start:scan-network 1 0
 ```

+First argument controls if it should loop the scans (.env file in backend can supply a loop time interval), second argument controls if it's a dry run.

-Run a history scan (recommended: use a dedicated machine)
+### Run a history scan (recommended: use a dedicated machine)

+Fetches all known history archives from db and scans and verifies their content.
+Source: apps/backend/history-scan

 ```
-pnpm start:scan-history
+pnpm start:scan-history 1 1
 ```

+First argument controls persisting the results, the second argument if you want to loop the scanning forever.

 ## typescript monorepo configuration